AlexShoWhitehead/JudoWebsite/design-plan/design-journey.md

 1. Describe your organization and its purpose.

-    Teach Judo to Cornell students and Ithaca residents of all skill levels and ages.
-The only gym between Binghamton and Syracuse.

 2. What makes your organization and its services special or unique?

+3. Why are you looking for a new website or updating your existing site?

+4. Who do you want to visit your site?
+Who do you believe is your website's intended audience?

+5. When visiting your site, what actions do you want your visitors to take?

+6. What are your goals for this site?

+7. Is there a "feel" that you want for your site?
+Are there colors or imagery that you have in mind?

+8. What are your three favorite competitors or similar organizations' websites?
+Why?

+### First Client Meeting Minutes/Notes (Milestone 1)
+> Include your notes/minutes from your first meeting with your client.

+1. Describe your organization and its purpose.

+    To do this we examined the previous website together with the client.
+Using the information from the client and the previous website we decided that the idea of the club has not changed since the previous website was created.
+As such, the purpose is to teach Judo to Cornell students and Ithaca residents of all skill levels and ages.

+2. What makes your organization and its services special or unique?

     It is the only gym between Binghamton and Syracuse.
 It has club members from around the world due to it being related to Cornell University.
-One of the oldest clubs in the nation dating back over 40 years.
+Some current members are from Ithaca, Germany, Korea, and Hawaii.
+It is one of the oldest Judo clubs in the nation dating back over 40 years.

 3. Why are you looking for a new website or updating your existing site?

     The design and structure of the current website is outdated and difficult to navigate; the information in the website is not very pleasant to read or user-friendly.
+The client wants the design to be more modern and the important content to be more available.

 4. Who do you want to visit your site?
 Who do you believe is your website's intended audience?

-    We want prospective Judo club members who are interested in joining the club to visit our site.
+    The client wants prospective Judo club members who are interested in joining the club to visit our site.
 Thus, our website's intended audience is prospective Judo Club members.

 5. When visiting your site, what actions do you want your visitors to take?

-    Users can browse through infomation of the club such as practice, member bios, and leaving emails and perspective intention of joining the club.
+    Users can browse through infomation of the club such as practice, member bios, and sending emails and perspective intention of joining the club.
+The client mainly wants people to be able to find out current information about the club (for example shirt sales or club practice cancellations or times).

 6. What are your goals for this site?